Published: June 5, 2024

 Dose Changes

-• Lower the Dose: Reducing the dose of Ozempic can help decrease side effects.
+• Lower the Dose: Reducing the dose of your Ozempic prescription can help decrease side effects.
 Some patients experience nausea only when their dose is increased.
 If this happens, talk to your doctor or medical provider about lowering your dose to the previous level.
 Most people will still lose weight even on a lower dose.

 Get Professional Advice with QuickMD